synakkk/mbus/README.md

 ## Hardware setup
 Connect the RS485 transceiver to the UART port of the microcontroller along with two transistors - one for pulling the additional line to ground, and the other for reading the state of the line.
 You can refer to the provided schematic for proper connections.
+> [Important]
-Important: Ensure that the line is pulled up to VBUS with a resistor but is not protected by a fuse.
+> Ensure that the line is pulled up to VBUS with a resistor but is not protected by a fuse.

 ## Pheriperial configuration
 ### USART